 I have created a Hijab for the “hijab”.
 Using wood and metal to construct a frame to resemble the head shape of a veiled woman, I have covered the metal skeleton in black fabric, a color that is considered “modest”.
 Inside, I constructed a pedestal to hold a representation of the morphed meaning of hijab, adorned in attention grabbing scarfs, similar to ones I have seen people wear.
 On the face of the inner hijab, I have mosaicked a mirror—considered one of the most vein objects on earth.
 Finally on the inside of the outer hijab, I have draped a golden scarf, as a reference to status in social class that some use hijab for.

-Anonymous asked: so question. when you're sculpting: where do you find the metal? and how do you make the metal bend? and do you solder? i know these are amateur questions but I'm so interested in learning.
+Anonymous said: so question. when you're sculpting: where do you find the metal? and how do you make the metal bend? and do you solder? i know these are amateur questions but I'm so interested in learning.

 These are important questions!